 Fluorescent lights seem to suck the life out of your skin, and they make your complexion look dry and unhealthy.
 To counteract this, avoid heavy foundations and lots of powder.
 Try a BB cream, or use a luminous foundation formula (check out my review of Maybelline Dewy+Smooth).
 Use a cream blush instead of a powder one to add a little bit of life to your skin.
 I also recommend dabbing some clear gloss over your lipstick to make your lips look plump, and experimenting with highlighters to give your cheeks a little bit of dimension and glow.

 Other Helpful Tips:

 - When doing your makeup for fluorescent lighting, apply it in front of lighted mirror with a fluorescent (or “office’) setting.

 - Shimmer and glitter finishes reflect strangely under fluorescents.
 Opt for matte, velvet and satin finishes.

 - Less is always more.
 If you apply your makeup with a heavy hand, it will look even more cakey and thick under the lights.

-- HD foundations work well under fluorescents because the formulas are designed to look invisible to the naked eye.
+- HD foundations work well under fluorescent lighting because the formulas are designed to look invisible to the naked eye.
 My favorite is Makeup Forever HD.